 We assume that an elastic collision occurs when the ball collides with itself.
 The classical elastic impact of two balls is determined by the momentum and energy conservation and the assumption that it occurs in one plane.
-In our case two versions of the same ball collide: the younger version of the ball coming from infinity hits the older version coming from the wormhole; after the collision the younger ball flies to the wormhole and the older one away to infinity.
+In our case, two versions of the same ball collide: the younger version of the ball coming from infinity hits the older version coming from the wormhole; after the collision, the younger ball flies to the wormhole and the older one flies away to infinity.
 Since the traverse of the wormhole does not change the velocity of the ball, magnitude v of the outgoing velocity \vec{v} of the younger ball is the same as the magnitude of the incoming velocity \vec{v}' of the older ball.
 All these conditions determine [16] that the impact of the ball with itself must have the form depicted in Fig. 4.
-Namely, in the rest frame of the wormhole the incoming velocity \vec{u} of the younger ball is complementary to the mirror reflection of the outgoing velocity \vec{u}' of the older ball with respect to the plane tangent to balls at the point of impact.
+Namely, in the rest frame of the wormhole, the incoming velocity \vec{u} of the younger ball is complementary to the mirror reflection of the outgoing velocity \vec{u}' of the older ball with respect to the plane tangent to balls at the point of impact.
 We call this plane the impact plane.
 Similar property holds for velocities \vec{v} and \vec{v}' .
-Moreover, projections of the incoming and outgoing velocities \vec{u} and \vec{v} (respectively \vec{v}' and \vec{u}') to the impact plane are the same.
+Moreover, projections of the incoming and outgoing velocities \vec{u} and \vec{v} (respectively, \vec{v}' and \vec{u}') to the impact plane are the same.

-Now we want to find a location of the self-collision in such a way that the outgoing younger ball consistently passes to the incoming older ball.
-It can be done [16] in two ways depicted in Fig. 5.
+Now, we want to find a location of the self-collision in such a way that the outgoing younger ball consistently passes to the incoming older ball.
+It can be done [16] in two ways, depicted in Fig. 5.
 The key property is that the impact plane must be radial, i.e., it contains the axis (dashed line in the figure).
-Type I represents the situation when the older ball touches the younger one by its rear part, i.e., the younger version must collide from the left side.1 For type II the younger ball touches its older
+Type I represents the situation when the older ball touches the younger one by its rear part, i.e., the younger version must collide from the left side.1

-Figure 5: Physical self-collisions of types I and II. (a) The configuration of type I represents situation when the younger ball (in grey) is on the left side while the older ball (in white) is on the right side with respect to the radial line.
-The self-collision is physical when the momentum transfer is positive and the trajectory of the particle is deflected leftward. (b) The configuration of type II represents situation when the older ball is on the left side while the younger ball is on the right side with respect to the radial line.
-The self-collision is physical the trajectory of the particle is deflected leftward.
+FIG. 5.
+Physical self-collisions of types I and II. (a) The configuration of type I represents a situation in which the younger ball (in gray) is on the left side while the older ball (in white) is on the right side with respect to the radial line.
+The self-collision is physical when the momentum transfer is positive and the trajectory of the particle is deflected leftward. (b) The configuration of type II represents a situation in which the older ball is on the left side while the younger ball is on the right with respect to the radial line.
+The self-collision is physical if the trajectory of the particle is deflected rightward.

-version by its front part and is incoming from the right side.
+For type II, the younger ball touches its older version by its front part and is incoming from the right side.

-For both types we can distinguish the physical collisions with a positive momentum transfer from the younger ball to the older ball from "spurious" collisions which would need a negative momentum transfer.
+For both types, we can distinguish the physical collisions with a positive momentum transfer from the younger ball to the older ball from "spurious" collisions which would need a negative momentum transfer.
 The latter are unphysical not only for the sign of the exchanged momentum but also because the ball would not fit geometrically into space for such collisions-it would have to fly through itself.
-For the physical self-collision of type I the younger ball must deflect leftward, i.e., closer to the vertex than if it followed the collision-free trajectory.
-For the physical self-collisions of type II the trajec-
+For the physical self-collision of type I, the younger ball must deflect leftward, i.e., closer to the vertex than if it followed the collision-free trajectory.
+For the physical self-collisions of type II, the trajectory of the younger ball is deflected rightward, cf. Fig. 5.

-1 Left and right side is selected by our choice of time-shift of the time machine.
+1Left and right side are selected by our choice of time shift of the time machine.